zafra89/zafra89.github.io/README.md

 *Setup:*
-To run this project, install it locally using npm:
+To run this project, download it and the run locally using npm:
 ```
 cd ../name of the file
-npm install
 npm start
 ```